 Warnings and errors are checked for some of the statuses; warnings are highlighted in yellow, errors are in red.
-See Section 3.3.4 for details on which statuses are checked for warnings or errors.
-To clear the warnings and errors status of ALL entities in the system, select the warnings and errors status of ALL entities in the system, select the ton from the toolbar or Actions, Clear All Notifications from the menu.
+See 3.3.4 Notifications Panel on page 14 for details on which statuses are checked for warnings or errors.
+To clear the warnings and errors status of ALL entities in the system, select the button from the toolbar or Actions, Clear All Notifications from the menu.